airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 * **Expected Project Start / End Dates:** 01.12.2021 – 01.05.2021
 * **Requested Funding:** DAI 50,000 USD
 * **Payment Address:** 0xE358C31500EF2a7e33464C3C513d1f71F92B6BAb
+* ** DAI token is preferred as the payment method because its a stable coin and the research organizations which are participating in this project will prefer to receive the exact USD for the purpose of project management and auditing.

 ---